-Park should consider telling Arkansas Indigenous Peoples history, including a museum or memorial to commemorate those people and the Trail of Tears, which passed through Little Rock.
-The Park should also have a strong connection to the Arkansas River, connecting people to the water,
+history, including a museum or memorial to commemorate those people and the Trail of Tears, which passed through Little Rock.
+The Park should also have a strong connection to the Arkansas River, connecting people to the water.
 Building new, thriving urban parks requires extensive programming and maintenance and are expensive to operate.
 It will be critical for the City of Little Rock to create dedicated revenue streams and unique management strategies that are separate from standard Parks and Recreation Department budgets and standard management to ensure the park's long-term success.
+The ideas on Page 188 should serve as a starting point for design and programming considerations.
+Specific design details and locations will be determined at a later phase.

 A Special Purpose Tax District or Tax Increment Finance (TIF) District should be established the around park, strategically including future redevelopment parcels, including some of the rightof-way leftover from the highway removal.
 The new tax revenue generated in this district from redevelopment can be directed back into park's operations and maintenance and ensure a permanent funding stream that does not drain the City's General Fund.